Making Use of Leftovers

 two no-brainer ways to use leftovers:

 • Portion up as meals to take to work.
-If it’s something that freezes well, put them in the freezer so you won’t have to eat the same thing all week.
+If it’s something that freezes well, divvy it into portions and freeze it so you won’t have to eat the same thing all week.

 This slideshow requires JavaScript.